mime-afk/Advanced-Project-Notetracker/README.md

 <img width="1873" height="928" alt="image" src="https://github.com/user-attachments/assets/640c1418-e56f-4f2e-83ee-237d3a69c789" />

 ---
-The goal of this project is to develop a browser-based grade tracker using Python, NiceGUI, SQLite, and SQLModel.
+The goal of this project is to develop a browser-based grade tracker using Python, NiceGUI and SQLAlchemy.

 The project follows the requirements of the Advanced Programming module: